PKUFlyingPig/cs-self-learning/docs/数学进阶/The_Information_Theory_Pattern_Recognition_and_Neural_Networks.en.md

 - Difficulty: 🌟🌟🌟
 - Class Hour: 30-50 hours

 This is a course on information theory taught by Sir David MacKay at the University of Cambridge.
-The professor is a very proficient scholar in information theory and neural networks, and the textbook for the course is a classic work in the field of information theory.
-Unfortunately, God is jealous...
+The professor is a very famous scholar in information theory and neural networks, and the textbook for the course is a classic work in the field of information theory.
+Unfortunately, those whom God loves die young ...

 ## Course Resources